cyrusdiego/CMPUT379_Assignments/Assignment2/README.txt

     - <path_to_test_file indicates piping an input file to the program

-- Alternatively, the executable can be found in the bin/ directory and the program can be ran via "prodcon nthreads <id> <path_to_test_file"
+- Alternatively, the executable can be found in the bin/ directory and the program can be ran via "prodcon nthreads <id> <path_to_test_file" (if you're in the bin/ directory)
-    - NOTE: if a log file already exists with a given ID, running the program will append to the file
+    - NOTE: if a log file already exists with a given ID, running the program will *append* to the file

 - The output file (prodcon.<id.>log) will be in the directory in which the program is executed
     - If "make run ..." is used, the log files will be in the root directory
-    - If the executable is ran directly in bin/ then it will be created in the bin/ directory (careful, running "make clean" will delete the bin/ directory)
+    - If the executable is ran directly in bin/ then it will be created in the bin/ directory (careful, running "make clean" will delete the bin/ directory and all contents)

 - Makefile commands:
     - "make" will compile *without* any compiler flags